viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 * Is there an interest on the `make` functions?

-* Is there an interest on the `none` functions?
+* Is there an interest on the `no_value` functions?

 * Should the customization be done with overloading or with traits?

     The current proposal uses overloading as customization point.
-    The alternative is to use traits as e.g. the library Hana uses.
+    The alternative is to use traits as e.g. the library [Boost.Hana] uses.

     If overloading is preferred,